How to Prepare Your Florida Home for Hurricane Season

 - Gather emergency contact numbers.
 Designate an out-of-state friend or family member to be an emergency point of contact; it may be easier to get a call to go through out of state than across town in case of a local disaster.
 Also, every person with a cell phone should have a designated ICE (In Case of Emergency) contact in their phone, which emergency personnel are trained to look for.

 - Know your evacuation zone.
-Evacuation zones are planned for those areas that are susceptible of flooding during a hurricane.
+Evacuation zones are planned for those areas that are susceptible to flooding during a hurricane.
 Many communities have designated areas for you and your family to go to for safety in the case of flooding and emergencies.

 - Download the FEMA app.
-With all the technology we have at our fingertips, FEMA has created an app to help you know what to do before, during and after a hurricane.
-The app also gives you weather alerts in your area, lifesaving tips and access to disaster resources.
+With all the technology we have at our fingertips, FEMA has created an app to help you know what to do before, during, and after a hurricane.
+The app also gives you weather alerts in your area, lifesaving tips, and access to disaster resources.
 So that you can access this app, pack portable or solar phone chargers in your emergency kit, if possible.